Managing a Generational Mix: How to Increase Collaboration and Minimize Conflict

 Frequently Asked Questions

-An on-demand webinar is a pre-recorded webinar that includes session handouts, interactive training with the speaker and a question and answer period.
+Webinar training is a live event that includes session handouts, interactive training with the speaker, and interactive question & answer period.back to top

 Do I need special equipment?

 A computer with access to the Internet is all the equipment you need.
 Just click the link to access the website and enter your information.
 That's it.
-Follow along with the Webinar handouts provided.back to top
+Follow along with the Webinar handouts rovided in advance.back to top

 What if I lose my access information?